SAFE-Stack/docs/docs/awesome-safe-components.md

 A set of SAFE-ready wrappers around existing React and JS UI Components.

-Use [femto](https://github.com/Zaid-Ajaj/Femto) to install the packages so that the npm packages are also installed.
+## How can I contribute my library to this list?

+### Required

+- Adding a README with installation instructions
+- Adding [femto](https://github.com/Zaid-Ajaj/Femto) metadata to the projects

+### Nice to have

+- Adding documentation with sample code on the various use cases
+- Adding live documentation website with sample code

 ## React bindings